BumblebeeBat/FlyingFox/docs/cheaper_alternative_to_reputation_truthcoin.md

-For truthcoin with reputation to be secure, the total value in rep must always exceed the total value being gambled.
-This makes it more expensive based on the interest rate.
-The demand for gambling markets is not constant, it changes month to month.

 Instead of needing to lock up the maximum in rep all the time, we could make it only need to lock up the current value being judged in that moment.

 The oracle participants will need to put up safety deposits that they wont judge on the bet twice.
 The volume of safety deposits in a market must exceed the total value of bets at the time of judgement.